hakase-monoshiri/pantry-pal-2-api/README.md

 ## User Experience

 A user logs into the app and has access to a virtual pantry.
 The pantry models the foods and thier amounts located in the user's actual home.
+The user can look at the pantry pal app and see what foods they own, and the amount of each ingerdient.

+The user will also be able to use a seperate view to search for recipes.
+They can also choose to view recipes that they are able to make based on the ingredients currently on hand.

 Goals for this project: